 How to make your YouTube channel private, and protect your child

 Don’t allow them to have a YouTube account if they’re under 13

 YouTube’s Terms of Service explicitly state that it’s not for kids younger than 13.
 YouTube Kids is a better option (though still imperfect) for younger children.
 But we know that it’s hard to keep tweens from some online activities, especially while at a different house or with friends.
 Talk to them about what’s happening right now and express how important it is for them to stay safe online.

 Consider a private YouTube channel for your child

 Once your child creates videos, those videos are out in the world forever.
 People can screenshot and save them for personal use and can manipulate them inappropriately.
 It’s tragic that harmless videos about makeup can be turned into exploitative content.
 But it’s a reality today, and for some, the risks of having a public channel may outweigh the benefits.

-Bark monitors the videos your child posts on YouTube, comments made to those videos, and new videos posted to your child’s subscriptions.
-We can also monitor YouTube views and searches on connected Android or Amazon devices.
-Sign up for a free, one-week trial of Bark and get started monitoring today.
+In addition to making YouTube channels private, Bark monitors the videos your child posts on YouTube, comments made to those videos, and new videos posted to your child's subscriptions.
+We can also monitor YouTube views and searches on connected Android or Amazon devices. for a free, one-week trial of Bark and get started monitoring today.